davidhudman/Rate-Hike-Odds-Scraper/README.txt

-Forked from this repo: https://github.com/aendrew/nightmare-tutorial
+# Fed Rate Hike Odds Scraper #

-This is designed to scrape the current chances of a Federal Reserve rate hike from CME
+*This is designed to scrape the current chances of a Federal Reserve rate hike from CME*

 command to run in command prompt: